 The designated school uniform, patch, and SCC identification badge/patch will be worn by an individual when functioning in the student role in the clinical setting and CoLaS/lab (unless otherwise directed).
-In order to participate, students must meet the required dress code.
+To participate, students must meet the required dress code.
 In specific settings, other attire may be required.
 In all instances clothing should be neat, clean, and appropriate to the setting, with a focus on safety, infection control, and professionalism.
-The uniform requirements may be modified so that students are in compliance with specific clinical-site policy.
+The uniform requirements may be modified so that students comply with specific clinical-site policy.
 Students are expected to conform to such requests and may be refused privileges in the clinical experience if noncompliant.